I have had a solar water heater for my home since I bought it in 2005.

 For years, people have been looking at ways to find more clean sources of energy.
 In the U.S., much has been discussed about reducing our dependence on oil, especially from foreign countries that we aren’t always on positive terms with.
 Some of the cleaner energy sources being discussed are wind and solar.
 Both certainly have positives, but negatives are unavoidable as well.

 I live near an area referred to as the Altamont, which connects the central valley of California to the higher populated Bay Area.
-The Altamont creates a wind funnel through the mountains that makes it perfect for capturing wind produced energy.
-The biggest concern is that some models of turbines can be fatal to birds not paying attention where those blades are when they fly by.
+The Altamont creates a wind funnel through the mountains that makes it perfect for capturing wind-produced energy.
+The biggest concern is that some models of turbines can be fatal to birds not paying attention to where those blades are when they fly by.

-For solar energy, it is a little bit easier to utilize; your biggest concern is putting the panels in an area that gets as much sunlight as possible.
-Of course the biggest drawback to solar is a lack of sunlight, mainly during storms or the winter.
+Solar energy is a little bit easier to utilize; your biggest concern is putting the panels in an area that gets as much sunlight as possible.
+Of course, the biggest drawback to solar is a lack of sunlight, mainly during storms or the winter.